Challenge level: 4 out of 5

-Please get in touch and let us know if you’d like to do this at least 14 weeks before the challenge by emailing us at email@example.com.
+Please get in touch and let us know if you’d like to do this at least 17 weeks before the challenge by calling us on 01590 646410 (Monday-Friday, 9am-5pm) or emailing us at email@example.com.

 Your registration fee of £349 per person is used to administer the challenge, pay deposits with local suppliers and secure your seats with the airline.